meilisearch/specifications/text/0060-tasks-api.md

 If the task you’re canceling is part of a batch, **the whole batch is stopped.** Meilisearch automatically creates a new batch once the current one is stopped and the specified tasks are canceled.
 The canceled tasks will not be part of the new batch.

 This means:
-- When the new batch is created, it may contain tasks that have been requested to be canceled in the meantime
+- When the new batch is created, it may contain tasks that have been enqueued between the batch cancelation and recreation.
 - Any progress the batch made before being canceled is lost

 ##### 6.3.4.
 Errors